CALL US TODAY!

 Complications From Compartment Syndrome

-Failure to receive treatment for this injury in a timely manner can result in the following complications:
+Failure to receive treatment for this injury promptly can result in the following complications:

 • Rigid and deformed muscles